-As one of the larger Credit Unions, there is increased scrutiny on the performance of the Credit Union and ultimately the Board of Directors are responsible for managing the Credit Union in accordance with the rules and regulations set out by our regulators Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA).
+The board of directors continue to improve our governance and manage the credit union in accordance with the rules and regulations set out by our regulators, the Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA).

-The board of directors have taken significant steps to improve our governance and to ensure that we have a board with a sufficient breadth of knowledge and expertise to ensure that we not only effectively represent your interests, but that we are able to discharge our legal, regulatory and other duties effectively and efficiently.
+The board warmly welcomes our new directors and we continue to review the breadth of knowledge and expertise on our board to ensure that we effectively represent your interests, and that we are able to discharge our legal, regulatory and other duties effectively and efficiently.